 Isaac Murdoch and Christi Belcourt will be visiting from their culture and language camp Nimkii Aazhibikong in Ontario.
 Prints, signed prints, t-shirts, tote bags, stickers and original artwork from the group show will be available throughout the exhibit to help raise funds for both Nimkii Aazhibikong and Raíces Cultural Center.

-Artwork will remain on display through mid-November.
+Artwork remained on display through December 23!

 This program is made possible in part by funds from the Middlesex County Board of Chosen Freeholders/Office of Culture & Heritage and the NJ State Council on the Arts/Department of State.